-The source population for this study will be health plan enrollees from 5 data research partners that contribute data from claims and electronic health records to the Sentinel System: CVS Health/Aetna, HealthCore/Anthem, HealthPartners, Humana, and Optum.
+The source population for this study will be health plan enrollees from 5 data research partners that contribute data from claims and electronic health records to the Sentinel System: CVS Health/Aetna, Carelon Research, HealthPartners, Humana, and Optum.
 The data sources are described in more detail in Section 8.4.

-Individuals of all ages will be included in the descriptive analysis of Pfizer-BioNTech COVID-19 Vaccine utilization.
-Safety analysis is planned to be limited to individuals within the age-approved population for Pfizer-BioNTech COVID-19 Vaccine, with age-based eligibility criteria changing throughout the study period.
-However, if the proportion of Pfizer-BioNTech COVID-19 Vaccine recipients whose ages fall outside the approved age range is greater than 1%, then safety analyses will include individuals of all ages who have received the Pfizer-BioNTech COVID-19 Vaccine at any time during the study period.
+Individuals of all ages will be included in the descriptive analysis of Pfizer-BioNTech original monovalent COVID-19 Vaccine utilization.
+Safety analysis is planned to be limited to individuals within the age-approved population for Pfizer-BioNTech original monovalent COVID-19 Vaccine, with age-based eligibility criteria changing throughout the study period.
+However, if the proportion of Pfizer-BioNTech original monovalent COVID-19 Vaccine recipients whose ages fall outside the approved age range is greater than 1%, then safety analyses will include individuals of all ages who have received the Pfizer-BioNTech original monovalent COVID-19 Vaccine at any time during the study period.